Put your skills to use, gain valuable field experience, earn money and have fun while doing it.

 To work at Vanguard as a contributor or editor, you must be a Portland State student.
 Undergraduates must be enrolled in at least 6 credits and have a minimum institutional 2.5 GPA, while graduate students need 5 credits per term and a minimum 3.0 GPA.

+All editor positions are currently filled.
 Editor positions (paid by Educational Leadership and Service Awards) are filled on a term-by-term basis.

 To apply for an editor position, do not fill out the application below.